 I finally finished typing up the first draft of LOVE BITE, my vampire short story.
 It’s taken me forever and I really wish I knew why.
 It still needs a little work on the beginning again to match some changes I made to the final scene but I think it’s good.
 I’ll hopefully have a good version to get to beta readers soon.

-Due to my new plan I found some time on Saturday to start working on book covers for each of the seven stories going into my Uncanny Tales collection.
+Due to my new plan I found some time on Saturday to start working on book covers for each of the seven stories going into UNCANNY TALES: vol 1.
 It was fun playing around with images and fonts, trying out different things until I (and the wife) felt it looked good.
 I like the four I’ve finished so far and even managed to do one up for CONDOLENCE, the zombie story I entered time the SFX magazine competition.
 I’ll be doing a bigger piece on book cover design in an upcoming post.

 This is what really got me out of that rut I was moping in.
 I had been so caught up in putting out a cheap e-book of collected stories in time for Christmas that I wasn’t really paying attention to what I was actually hoping to achieve.